Last Updated on May 12, 2022

 - Have your children keep mobile devices away from their bodies where they’re not directly in contact with their flesh.
 Tell them to use the speakerphone or hold their cell phones away from their ear when listening.
 Also, have them sit further away from the television and all the game consoles, and tell them to keep laptops off their laps by setting them a hard surface instead.

-- There are some new, highly effective, approved EMF protective cell phone cases, laptop and desktop shields, and other EMF-blocking tools that completely protect you against the EMF emissions of all your devices.
+- There are some new, highly effective, approved EMF protective cell phone cases, laptop and tablet shields, and other EMF-blocking tools that can greatly reduce exposure to EMF emissions of all your devices.

 Research is still emerging, but it takes decades for long, extensive studies that conclusively prove the long term consequences of anything, from sweeteners to medications, and this includes EMF.